dokumentacion/planaria/api.md

 1. `onmempool`: new realtime mempool transaction
 2. `onblock`: new block event, including all the transactions
 3. `onrestart`: triggered when the node restarts. important for cleaning up before restart crawling.
+4. `oncreate`: triggered EXACTLY ONCE at the beginning of the machine's life.

 #### onmempool